NordVPN

-NordVPN is a Lithuanian VPN service founded in 2012.
-NordVPN is developed by Nord Security (formerly Nordsec Ltd), a cybersecurity software company that was initially supported by Tesonet, a Lithuanian startup accelerator and business incubator.
-NordVPN states it operates in Panama, but Nord Security is incorporated in Amsterdam, the Netherlands.
+NordVPN is a Lithuanian VPN service incorporated in Panama.
+Founded in 2012, NordVPN is developed by the Dutch company Nord Security (formerly Nordsec Ltd), a division of Cyberspace B.V.
+Nord Security is a cybersecurity software company operating within the broader network of Tesonet, a Lithuanian startup accelerator and business incubator.
 Its offices are located in Lithuania, the United Kingdom, Panama, and the Netherlands.

 The service has applications for Microsoft Windows, macOS, Linux, Android, iOS, Android TV, and tvOS.
-Manual setup is available for wireless routers, NAS devices, and other platforms.